 -

-Constellation Energy Co. reported strong earnings growth, with recent earnings per share exceeding analyst estimates, indicating robust financial health.
+The company reported strong earnings growth, with recent earnings per share exceeding analyst estimates, indicating robust financial health and operational efficiency.

 -